 When describing the present danger it is important to:

-- Explicitly relate the danger the family is experience abroad to the trafficking that occurred in the U.S.,
+- Explicitly relate the danger the family is experiencing abroad to the trafficking that occurred in the U.S.;

-- Provide an account of how the principal’s disclosure of the trafficking victimization has affected the family members,
+- Provide an account of how the principal’s disclosure of the trafficking victimization has affected the family members; and

-- Steps the family has taken in order to protect themselves from the retaliation (e.g., reports to local law enforcement in home country or efforts to relocate to a safe location to escape retaliation)
+- Describe the steps the family has taken in order to protect themselves from the retaliation (e.g., reports to local law enforcement in home country or efforts to relocate to a safe location to escape retaliation).

 My client wants to travel on their approved T visa.
 Can they?

 The T visa is not a travel document allowing re-entry to the U.S. and for the reasons that follow, we generally advise against traveling until the T visa holder has been granted permanent residence.